 Rising to the surface during the composer's "heroic" period, the work is his third attempt to create an overture for "Fidelio," his only complete opera.
 The libretto tells the story of Leonore, who disguises herself as a boy, Fidelio, in order to rescue her husband from political imprisonment.
 Victorious in the end, Beethoven presents woman as a sacrificial, smart savior.

 Although Beethoven struggled mightily to compose the overture (ultimately creating versions so powerful they overwhelmed the opera's opening scene and are stand-alones of classical repertoire), the East Bay Symphony had no such difficulty.
 Morgan's customary energy was infectious, giving the full drama and dignity of the musicians' free reign.
-It brought to mind continually unfolding landscapes of sound, sly diversion; bold declaration; devilish skirmish; a
+It brought to mind continually unfolding landscapes of sound, sly diversion; bold declaration; devilish skirmish; a trumpet reveille; and a minor descent into gloom ended in ecstatic triumph.

 The orchestra's instrumental depth and a commanding composer threatened to be a knockout spoiler for what followed.
 But Angela Brown, appearing in a stunning, shaman-like robe inscribed with something suggesting dragons -- immediately erased any such concern.